NYPL-Simplified/web-reader/README.md

 # Development
 ## Architecture

-Main things to note:
+### Overview

+We always start with a Webpub Manifest, which gives us metadata and the structure of the publication with links to the content.
+Depending on the `metadata.conformsTo` field, we know what type of `Navigator` to use to render the publication.
+The `Navigator`s provide all the functionality we need to interact with the various publication types.

+**Notes:**
-- There is one Navigator per media-type (PDF, HTML, Image, etc).
-We currently only have dreams for HTML and PDF.
+- There is one `Navigator` per _media-type_ (PDF, HTML, Image, etc), not per _format_.
+As in, ePub and Mobi books are different formats that use the same media type (HTML).
+Audiobooks and PDF collections use different media types.
+We currently only have plans for HTML and PDF, but other Navigators are welcome and should fit right in.
 - We always start from a Webpub Manifest.
-This means other formats need to be processed into a manifest before they get to us.
+This means other formats (like ePub) need to be processed before they get to us.
 This can be done with a Readium Streamer, or some other way.
-For example, DRB is pre-generating PDF manifests from web-scraped content.
+  - For example, DRB is pre-generating PDF manifests from web-scraped content.
-- The main API for the reader is the `useWebReader` hook.
-This provides everything you need to build the reader into your app.
-- We provide our own default UI components as well that consumers can use individually or already put together by simply rendering the `<WebReader>` component.
+  - ePubs are generally run through a Streamer, which is a piece that fetches the full compressed ePub, generates a manifest for it, and then serves the individual pieces separately.
+  - AxisNow encrypted ePubs are served uncompressed.
+We will generate the manifest for them on the client before instantiating the reader.

+### Pieces of the architecture:

+1. **useWebReader hook**
+  - Takes in the Webpub Manifest and instantiates the proper Navigator for it.
+  - Instructs the Navigator to render to the appropriate HTML element.
+  - Returns the current state to be displayed, and a set of functions to interact with the Navigator.
+  - It can also take in an initial state to be used when initializing the Navigator, for example a current page or user settings.
+2. **Navigators**
+  - Provide a unified interface into a variety of media types.
+Follows the [Readium Navigator API](https://github.com/readium/architecture/blob/master/navigator/public-api.md)
+  - Our HTML Navigator will use [@d-i-t-a/R2D2BC](https://github.com/d-i-t-a/R2D2BC) to render ePubs.
+  - Our PDF Navigator will probably use PDF.js internally.
+3. **Reader UI Components**
+  - Accepts the state and methods returned from the useWebReader hook.
+  - Renders the React UI
+    - Header, controls, table of contents, etc
+  - Exports both a default `WebReader` component, and individual components that the consuming application can use and style themselves: `ReaderNav`, `ReaderFooter`, `PreviousButton`, etc.

 This is the folder structure: